webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

 %

 - **Plans and procedures**
-  - **Change management**: upgrade software, change firewall config, modify switch port.
-Change can break other things. have clear policy.
+  - **Change management**: Change can break other things. have clear policy on steps to make change. upgrade software, change firewall config, modify switch port.
   - **Incident response plan**: NIST: (1)prep, (2)detect/analyze, (3)contain/eradicate, (4)recovery.
   - **Disaster recovery plan**: many types of disasters. comprehensive. data recovery, recovery location.
-  - **Business continuity plan**:
+  - **Business continuity plan**: collection of processes and resources that enable an organization to maintain normal business operations in the face of some adverse event.
-    - COOP: Continuity of operations. alternative plan if system goes down.
+    - Continuity of operations (COOP): alternative plan if system goes down.
+    - Business impact analysis (BIA): identifies mission essential and primary business functions and the risks that would arise if the organization cannot fulfill them.
+    - IT contingency planning (ITCP) or IT service continuity planning (ITSCP): mitigate all single points of failure.
   - **System life cycle**: how to dispose of old tech, information.
 Can it legally be destroyed? dumpster diving?
-  - **Standard operating procedures**: process, procedures. who to contact, what to do when disaster occurs. software upgrades.
+  - **Standard operating procedures**: process, procedures. who to contact, what to do when disaster occurs.
 - **Hardening and security policies**
-  - **Password policy**: length of characters(entropy) or time valid.
+  - **Password policy**: length of characters(entropy, 14 chars) or time pasword valid.
   - **Acceptable use policy**: company assets, how you use them. dismiss someone, what they did wrong is documented in the AUP.
   - **Bring your own device (BYOD) policy**: device meets company policy. how data is protected.
-MDM is used to protect data on device.
+MDM(Mobile Device Management) is used to protect data on device.
-  - **Remote access policy**: policy on accessing building. includes third-party access. hardware/software required.
+  - **Remote access policy**: policy on accessing building/data. includes third-party access.
+The hardware/software required.
   - **Onboarding and offboarding policy**:
     - onboarding: new hires.
 IT agreements, accounts created. hardware provided.
     - offboarding: pre-planned how leave organizatin. accounts deactivated, hardware returned, data?
   - **Security policy**: policy for the organization. remote access, building security, incident response. constantly change.
+    - Background Check: they are who they say they are.
+    - Identity and access management (IAM): access to necessary systems.
+    - asset allocation: provision devices to perform work. laptop, phone.
+    - training: security awareness. role relevant training.
+    - offboarding: IAM(disable access), return assets(laptop, phone).
   - **Data loss prevention**: watch and blocks sensitive data before gets transferred out of network. credit card numbers, social security numbers, medical records.
 Allow only if encrypted.
 - **Common documentation**
   - **Physical network diagram**: how each device connects to other devices overlaid on floor blueprints.